menashehertz/Pitch-Perfect-Swift-V2/README.md

 Pitch Perfect
-An iPhone app that records a conversation with you and a friend and plays it back to make you sound like a chipmunk or Darth Vader!
+Updated to Swift Version 2 from pitch perfect repository An iPhone app that records a conversation with you and a friend and plays it back to make you sound like a chipmunk or Darth Vader!